woojiahao/nus/utc2729/revision.md

   - Natural events (e.g. rainfall)
   - Contains observable variation in treatment that are random under plausible assumption (quasi)

+### Checklist

+1. How to define a causal effect based on the potential outcomes framework?

+   The difference between outcome if treated and outcome if not treated.

+2. How do experiments with random assignment uncover the causal effect?

+   Random assignment ensures that characteristics are similar between the control and treatment groups.
+As a result, any variation in behavior can be attributed to the causal effect.

+3. What are the limitations of experiments?

+   Hawthorne and John Henry effect, causing the experiment to not be internally valid

+4. What is the Stable Unit Treatment Value Assumption and why we need it?

+   It is the basic assumption of causal effect stability where it ensures that the potential outcome of a unit does not depend on the treatment received by other units

+5. What is the essential feature of a natural experiment?

+   Should contain observable variation in treatment that are random under plausible assumption.

 ## Questions to clarify

 - For SUTVA, in the case of "How does a longer education affect someone's income?", would valid